openai/mle-bench/runs/operand_all_groups/README.md

 `full_history.json` contains the turn-by-turn log of the Operand Quant.
 All .ipynb files have been persisted and included for reproducibility.

 ## Notes
-Due to infrastructure limitations and compute costs, we were unable to evaluate the agent on a small number of problems in the hard subset.
+Due to infrastructure limitations and compute costs, we were unable to evaluate the agent on a number of problems in the hard subset.
 Nevertheless, for fairness, our reported scores are calculated across the full set of 75 problems.
 As we had already achieved state-of-the-art results without these few, we did not further optimize our infrastructure to support the remaining evaluations.

 ## SEM Calculation
 Following leaderboard convention, the reported “Any Medal (%) ± SEM” values use a binomial standard error model that treats each seed run as an independent Bernoulli trial.
 This corresponds to the standard error of a binomial proportion over all seeds (225 total for the full benchmark).